|← Users||Developers →|

 This component defines nodes for rendering and animating along smooth NURBS curves and surfaces.

-See also X3D specification of NURBS component.
+See also X3D specification of the NURBS component.

 For demos and tests of these features, see the nurbs subdirectory inside our VRML/X3D demo models.